Waidthaler/xapi/README.md

 Xpapi was originally named Xapi, but that name was already in use by another project when it came time to publish.
 Neither actually stands for anything.
 Feel free to have pointless debates over whether it should be pronounced ex-pee-ay-pee-eye or ex-pappy.
-Bonus points for complaining that the choices should be rendered in IPA phonetic characters for non-English speakers.
+Bonus points for complaining that the pronunciation guides should be rendered in IPA phonetic characters for non-English speakers.
 Odds are good it will be completely renamed by the time it hits 2.0.0.

 ### TODO

-* While we're still not going to play the aforementioned silly games with URLs, it does look like it would be useful to hang different handlers from different top-level URLs both for versioning and for making it easier to serve several APIs from the same Xpapi installation.
+* Improved dependency injection.
 * More and better examples.
 * Improved documentation.
 * Provide a hook for custom validators.